robertjamison/robertjamison.github.io/index.md

-Finally, site where you know what you are getting.
+Finally, a site where you know what you're getting.